Definition of financial intermediaries

 2. Financial Advisers

 A financial adviser doesn’t directly lend or borrow for you.
 They can offer specialist advice on your behalf.
-It saves you understanding all the intricacies of the financial markets and spending time looking for best investment.
+It saves you understanding all the intricacies of the financial markets and spending time looking for the best investment.

 3. Credit Union